Eligibility criteria for the School High Health Needs Fund

 The following are examples of the types of conditions and support needs SHHNF might cover.

-• A student is incontinent and requires support to follow a toileting programme several times each day.
-This may include help with showering and changing clothes.
+• are incontinent and require support to follow a toileting programme several times each day.
+This may include help with showering and changing clothes

-• A student has Type 1 Diabetes and needs support to learn to manage the condition independently.
+• have Type 1 diabetes and need support to learn to manage the condition independently

-• A student has severe allergies, and could react to common allergy triggers at school.
-They need someone with them to make sure they don't come into contact with anything that could trigger an allergic reaction or to carry out emergency treatment if they go into anaphylactic shock.
+• have severe allergies and could react to common allergy triggers at school.
+They need someone with them to make sure they don't come into contact with anything that could trigger an allergic reaction or to carry out emergency treatment if they go into anaphylactic shock

-• A student has cancer and suffers severe tiredness, headaches, nausea and vomiting as a result of their treatment.
+• have cancer and suffer severe tiredness, headaches, nausea and vomiting as a result of their treatment

 • chest therapy each day at school as part of their management programme and/or